lulzzz/datalayer/docs/docs/kuber/index.md

 The [Kuber](https://github.com/datalayer/kuber) repository contains the source code to run the REST server endpoints.

+We distinguish `Kuber CLI` which is the command line interface to operate the K8S cluster and its applications from `Kuber UI` is the WEB user interface to operate the K8S cluster and its applications.

-Before using Kuber, setup your AWS environment with the needed AWS credentials via environement variables.
+Before using `Kuber`, setup your `AWS` environment with the needed AWS credentials via environement variables.

 ```shell
 export AWS_ACCESS_KEY_ID=<your-aws-key-id>